Fix: CPU Overheating

 So, leave your computer running, open the side panel and peek inside to ensure that the fan on the CPU cooler is spinning.
 If it isn’t, maybe try running a game to ensure that the CPU hits that temperature threshold to start the fans rotating.

-After all this examination, the fan doesn’t spin; you will need to replace it.
+After all this scrutiny, the fan doesn’t spin; you will need to substitute it.

 Fortunately, most CPU coolers have replaceable fans, so you can substitute them with any other fan you can locate.
 Just make sure it is the correct size.